A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: AMP predictions for knockoffs

-so that $\widehat{\fdpinfty}^{\textnormal{LCD}}(t)$ overestimates the actual asymptotic FDP, $\fdpinfty^{\textnormal{LCD}}(t)$.
-However, the difference between the two is typically very small: because the random variable $|\eta_{\alpha'\tau'}(\Pi + \tau' Z)| - |\tau' \eta_{\alpha'}(Z')|$ is designed to tend to large values given that $\Pi\neq 0$, the second term on the right hand side of \eqref{eq:overestiamte} is typically much smaller than $\epsilon$, for example it converges to zero when the magnitude of nonzero elements of $\beta$ increases.
-In other words, the fact that it is the observable random variable $\widehat{\fdp}(t)$---not $\fdp(t)$---that is used in \eqref{eq:that}, does not make LCD-knockoffs overly conservative.
-We note that the conservativeness was a nuisance in the (alternative) ``counting" knockoffs implementation in \cite{weinstein2017power}, where an estimate of $\epsilon$ was incorporated to mitigate the effect.
+so that $\widehat{\fdpinfty}^{\textnormal{LCD}}(t)$ overestimates $\fdpinfty^{\textnormal{LCD}}(t)$, the actual asymptotic FDP.
+However, the difference between the two is typically very small: because the random variable $|\eta_{\alpha'\tau', 1}(\Pi + \tau' Z)| - |\tau' \eta_{\alpha', 1}(Z')|$ is designed to tend to large values when $\Pi\neq 0$, the second term on the right hand side of \eqref{eq:overestimate} is typically much smaller than $\epsilon$, for example it converges to zero when the magnitude of nonzero elements of $\beta$ increases.
+In other words, using the observable random variable $\widehat{\fdp}(t)$ in \eqref{eq:that} instead of $\fdp(t)$, does not make LCD-knockoffs overly conservative.
+We note that the conservativeness was a nuisance in the (alternative) ``counting" knockoffs implementation in \cite{weinstein2017power}, where an estimate of $\epsilon$ that requires an extra (user-specified) tuning parameter, was incorporated to mitigate the effect.
 Here, conveniently, the use of $W$-statistics obviates the need to estimate $\epsilon$.